increpare/oeuf-documentation/map-editor-tutorial.md

 <img height="300" src="./map-editor-images/workshop_page_appearance.png">

 If you wish to customize the details further you can do it from that page.
+The mod is associated with the file name of the map - if you resave the file it will update your level on the steamworks server.

 ---